YashoSharma/nooks-fullstack-takehome/README.md

 ### Instructions

-To run the app simply "npm i" and then "npm start"
+To run the frontend cd to site and simply "npm i" and then "npm start" To run the backend cd to server and simply "npm i" and then "npm start"

 ### Problem
 Your task is to build a collaborative “Watch Party” app that lets a distributed group of users watch youtube videos together.
 The frontend should be written in Typescript (we have a skeleton for you set up) and the backend should be written in Node.JS.
 The app should support two main pages: